mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Ask the people she's enslaved if that matters to them.
 She calls herself a hunter.
 And her 'prey' are ordinary people that never asked for any of this.
 Addicts, like you used to be."

 "You wouldn't be here, safe with me, if it wasn't for her," said Casra.
 "The commotion that covered your escape was no accident.
-Setre and her band of spies had to make sure you were in the right place at the right time."
+Setre had to make sure you were in the right place at the right time."

 "Spies?" he wondered aloud.
 "You mean to say that Shinna's own right hand is fighting against hae?"